C0mposer/spyro1-reverse-engineering/documentation/formatting.md

 [Click here to see the symbols we have found](symbol_map.html)

 ##Overview
-At a high level, this is the way this reverse engineering project is set up for right now:
+At a high level, this is the way this reverse engineering project is set up currently:

 We are attempting to recompile assembly functions from spyro the dragon using C. The recompiled functions should be **functionally equivalent** and the **same amount or less** assembly opcodes.
 We are using a modern mips compiler.
 We are **not** aiming for byte for byte matches; instead **functionally equivalent matches** with an emphasis on *readability*, and ensuring the same or less amount of assembly opcodes from our compiled functions.